Foaly/Foaly.github.io/_posts/2017-08-27-building-a-dj-booth.md

 One thing I haven't mentioned yet is that I set up a beamer and some generative art computer program I wrote to make some colorful projection on the back of the booth.
 You can find more information about it in a future post.

-![Projection on the backof the booth and the camp fire][projection_fire]
+![Projection on the back of the booth and the camp fire][projection_fire]

-On saturday morning we had a beautiful sunrise and even a rainbow!
+On Saturday morning we had a beautiful sunrise and even a rainbow!

 ![Sunrise][sunrise]